-(a) are entered into by the company with the same party or associates thereof;
+(a) are entered into with the same party or its associates;

-(b) involve the acquisition or disposal of securities or an interest in one particular company or asset; or
+(b) involve the acquisition or disposal of securities or an interest in one company or asset; or

-(c) together lead to substantial involvement in a business activity that did not previously form a part of the company’s/group’s principal activities.
+(c) lead to substantial involvement in a business activity that did not form a part of the issuer’s/group’s principal activities.

-9.14 Where the aggregation performed under paragraph 9.11 results in a Category 1 transaction, then the requirement for shareholder approval is in respect of the last transaction only.
-The JSE is to be consulted regarding the necessary approval from shareholders.
+9.10 Where the aggregation results in a Category 1 transaction, then the requirement for shareholders’ approval is in respect of the latest transaction only.

+Cash company

+9.11 If a disposal leads to a cash company the following applies:

+(a) Within six months after classification as a cash company, the issuer fails to enter into an agreement and make an announcement relating to the acquisition of viable assets that satisfy the conditions of listing in Section 4, its listing may be suspended.

+(b) If a cash company fails, within 3 months of suspension, to obtain approval from the JSE for a circular relating to the acquisition of viable assets, its listing may be removed.

+(c) Where a cash company is utilised for a reverse takeover, the reconstituted company must meet the conditions for listing in Section 4.

 Category 2 requirements

-9.15 In the case of a Category 2 transaction, the issuer must publish an announcement containing the following details of such transaction immediately after the terms have been agreed.
-Notwithstanding the fact that it may not be possible to include all the details required (such as the financial effects) and that there may be outstanding conditions precedent, this should not prevent issuers from immediately publishing the announcement as required:
+9.12 As soon as possible after terms of a Category 2 transaction have been agreed, the issuer must publish an announcement containing the following details :

-(a) particulars of the transaction, including the names or details of:
+(a) particulars of the transaction, including details of:

-(i) any company or business the subject of the transaction;
+(i) the subject of the transaction;

-(ii) if an acquisition, the vendors including details of beneficial owners;
+(ii) if an acquisition, the vendors and its beneficial owners;

-(iii) if a disposal, the purchasers including details of beneficial owners;
+(iii) if a disposal, the purchasers and its beneficial owners;

 (iv) the effective date;